 The arrest of a loved one is a bewildering experience.
-At McRae Bail Bonds in San Antonio, we want to ensure that the stresses that come with bailing a family member or friend out of jail are alleviated.
+At McRae Bail Bonds in San Antonio, we want to alleviate the stresses of bailing a family member or friend out of jail.
 The following compilation of common legal terms related to arrests will help you understand the bail bonds and jail release process.

 11 Common Legal Terms and Definitions for Bail Bonds